paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     proximity to the next instant.
-But Congress could reason­ ably have viewed the market from a long-term perspective, encompassing all transactions virtually certain to occur over the next decade, see supra, at 19, not just those oc­ curring here and now.
+But Congress could reason­ ably have viewed the market from a long-term perspective, encompassing all transactions virtually certain to occur over the next decade, not just those oc­curring here and now.

        Third, contrary to THE CHIEF JUSTICE’s contention, our precedent does indeed support “[t]he proposition that Congress may dictate the conduct of an individual today because of prophesied future activity.”
+In
-Ante, at 26.
-In Wickard, the Court upheld a penalty the Federal Govern­ ment imposed on a farmer who grew more wheat than he was permitted to grow under the Agricultural Adjustment Act of 1938 (AAA).
-317 U. S., at 114–115.
+    Wickard, the Court upheld a penalty the Federal Govern­ment imposed on a farmer who grew more wheat than he was permitted to grow under the Agricultural Adjustment Act of 1938 (AAA).
 He could not be penalized, the farmer argued, as he was growing the wheat for home consumption, not for sale on the open market.
-Id., at 119.
 The Court rejected this argument.
-    Id., at 127–129.
 Wheat intended for home consumption, the Court noted, “overhangs the market, and if induced by rising prices, tends to flow into the market and check price increases [intended by the AAA].”
-Id., at 128.

        Similar reasoning supported the Court’s judgment in Raich, which upheld Congress’ authority to regulate mari­ juana grown for personal use.
+Home­
-545 U. S., at 19.
-Home­ grown marijuana substantially affects the interstate mar- ket for marijuana, we observed, for “the high demand in the interstate market will [likely] draw such marijuana into that market.”
-Ibid.
+    grown marijuana substantially affects the interstate mar- ket for marijuana, we observed, for “the high demand in the interstate market will [likely] draw such marijuana into that market.”

        Our decisions thus acknowledge Congress’ authority,
-    under the Commerce Clause, to direct the conduct of an individual today (the farmer in Wickard, stopped from growing excess wheat; the plaintiff in Raich, ordered to Cite as: 567 U. S. ____ (2012)          21
+    under the Commerce Clause, to direct the conduct of an individual today (the farmer in Wickard, stopped from growing excess wheat; the plaintiff in Raich, ordered to cease cultivating marijuana) because of a prophesied future transaction (the eventual sale of that wheat or marijuana in the interstate market).

-                        Opinion of GINSBURG, J.

-    cease cultivating marijuana) because of a prophesied future transaction (the eventual sale of that wheat or marijuana in the interstate market).
 Congress’ actions are even more rational in this case, where the future activity (the consumption of medical care) is certain to occur, the sole uncertainty being the time the activity will take place.

        Maintaining that the uninsured are not active in the health-care market, THE CHIEF JUSTICE draws an analogy to the car market.
 An individual “is not ‘active in the car market,’ ” THE CHIEF JUSTICE observes, simply because he or she may someday buy a car.
-Ante, at 25.
 The analogy is inapt.
 The inevitable yet unpredictable need for medi­ cal care and the guarantee that emergency care will be provided when required are conditions nonexistent in